Kim Yu-mi (beauty pageant titleholder)

 Kim Yu-mi (born April 26, 1990), also known as Yumi Kim, is a South Korean actress and beauty pageant titleholder who was crowned Miss Korea 2012, Miss Universe Korea 2013 and represented her country in the Miss Universe 2013 pageant.
-Kim began her career as an actress when she made her acting debut in the television series Naeil's Cantabile (2014), though she became more active in television in the next decade.
+Kim began her career as an actress when she made her acting debut in the television series Naeil's Cantabile (2014).

 Education

 Kim Yu-mi is a film major at Konkuk University in South Korea.

 Pageantry

 Miss Korea 2012

 Kim Yu-mi was crowned Miss Korea 2012 in an event held at Kyung Hee University Grand Peace Palace in Seoul on July 6, 2012, beating out 53 other contestants.

-Since first time, HanKook Daily News, also known as Miss Korea Organization, announced the Miss Korea winner's title name as ′Miss Universe Korea′ during Miss Korea 2012 pageant.
+Since first time, HanKook Daily News, also known as Miss Korea Organization, announced the Miss Korea winner's title name as "Miss Universe Korea" during Miss Korea 2012 pageant.

 Miss Universe 2013

 Kim Yu-mi participated in the Miss Universe 2013 representing Korea.
 She did not place in the semifinals.